The offbeat bride: Maria, Success Coach

 Location & date of wedding: Rotture: Portland, OR- August 31st, 2008

-What made our wedding offbeat: Geeze, what wasn't offbeat would have been an easier question.
-The wedding was concert themed, meaning we got married on stage, to music, in a show venue, distributed tickets, handbills, etc. So many things made this wedding *us*.
-From our garb (giant red dress & powder blue vintage tux) to the venue (an old warehouse converted into a show venue), to the homemade cupcakes and home-arranged flowers, we managed to get everything we wanted, for dirt cheap, and still made it all look really good.
+What made our wedding offbeat: Our wedding was concert-themed, meaning we got married on stage, to music, in a show venue, distributed tickets, handbills, etc. So many things made this wedding *us*.
+From our garb (giant red dress & powder blue vintage tux) to the venue (an old warehouse converted into a show venue), to the homemade cupcakes and home-arranged flowers, we managed to get everything we wanted, for dirt cheap, and still made it all look relatively good.

 We got so much assistance just by asking.
 We had 3 DJs, 2 photographers, the baker, flowers, hair and makeup all for free.